-Chris has been practicing law for nearly 33 years and focuses on nonprofit corporations, personal taxation, corporate law and estates and trusts administration.
+Chris has been practicing law for more than 35 years and focuses on nonprofit corporations, personal taxation, corporate law and estates and trusts administration.
 He is a Director of the firm and a member of the Estates and Trusts Group.

 Prior to joining Cohen & Grigsby in 2004, Chris was a Partner at Buchanan Ingersoll in Pittsburgh.
 He previously worked as a law clerk for Judge J. Frank McKenna of the Allegheny County Court of Common Pleas.